Zytronium/atlas-low_level_programming/more_functions_nested_loops/README.md

-# more functions and nested loops in C
+# More functions and nested loops in C, without using the standard library, but instead using a header file, main.h.